Kindergarten & Transitional Kindergarten

 WHAT IS TRANSITIONAL KINDERGARTEN?

-The Kindergarten Readiness Act of 2010 amends the state education code relating to kindergarten to create transitional kindergarten, the first year of a two-year kindergarten experience for students who are born between September and December.
-Eligible students are those who will turn 5 years old on or between SEPTEMBER 2 – DECEMBER 2.
+The Kindergarten Readiness Act of 2010 amends the state education code relating to kindergarten to create transitional kindergarten, the first year of a two-year kindergarten experience for students who are born between the timespans listed above for each school year.
+Eligible students are those who will turn 5 years old on or between the dates listed above for each school year.

 Transitional kindergarten is a part of the kindergarten experience.
 It will give the youngest students an additional year of preparation so that they enter kindergarten more prepared to learn and succeed.
 Transitional kindergarten classes will offer children developmentally appropriate curriculum that is aligned with kindergarten standards, and will be taught by credentialed teachers.